awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/50-dynamic-scaling.md

 ```

 3. Navigate to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created scaling policy in the **Scaling Policies** tab.
-4. If you will not be running Lab2, please make sure to clean up the created resources.
-Navigate to [Clean up](/efficient-and-resilient-ec2-auto-scaling/90-cleanup.html)
-5. You have successfully completed this lab.
+4. Now you have predictive and dynamic scaling polices in place, you have successfully completed the first task you've been asked to do.